tonethar/IGME-430-Fall-2024/exercises/4-http-methods-with-json-server.md

 }
 ```

-- ***Task C***) Get some error handling working - if the service returns an empty array (because there is no match for the requested `index`) display a "quote not found" message to the user
+- ***Optional***) Get some error handling working - if the service returns an empty array (because there is no match for the requested `index`) display a "quote not found" message to the user

 - ***Submnission***:
   - ZIP up and post your **quotes-app-3/** folder to the myCOurses dropbox